 His website – CPA Trendlines, deals with tax accounting, finance research, and analysis.
 Telberg also provides marketing consulting, business consulting, management consulting, and public relations services.
 Check out Telberg’s posts on LinkedIn and Twitter.

 7. Sylvia Dion

 For tax accountants, Sylvia Dion should definitely be the next person you follow (if you haven’t already).
 Apart from offering tax consulting services and solutions, Sylvia is a speaker, avid writer, and tax blogger.
-She has a long-spanning experience of 25+ years in matters related to tax accounting.
+She has a long-spanning experience of 25+ years in matters related to tax accounting as an Accountant.

 She launched her consultancy firm PrietoDion Consulting Partners, which offers services worldwide.

 Sylvia is considered an authority on state tax nexus issues, and her work has been quoted in several reports, including Bloomberg BusinessWeek, the Boston Globe, and Forbes.com.
 For the past 5 years, she has repeatedly been named on Forbes’ 100 Must-Follow Tax Twitter Accounts.